INCF/niQC/content/pages/resources/index.md

 ## Literature <a name="literature"></a>

 Various research publications relevant to the niQC efforts are collected at this [Zotero library](https://www.zotero.org/groups/2221093/niqc?).
 Please add any other papers that you think should belong there.

+## Commercial Solutions <a name="commercial"></a>

+Different commercial solutions we are aware of that can assist in the goals of niQC in one way or another are gathered [here](/commercial).